sponsian/mosaic-dev/packages/contracts/test-report.md

     ✓ liquidateTroves(): does not affect the liquidated user's token balances (999ms) ✓ liquidateTroves(): A liquidation sequence containing Pool offsets increases the TCR (6204ms) ✓ liquidateTroves(): A liquidation sequence of pure redistributions decreases the TCR, due to gas compensation, but up to 0.5% (1929ms)
-    ✓ liquidateTroves(): Liquidating troves with SP deposits correctly impacts their SP deposit and ETH gain (1214ms) ✓ liquidateTroves(): when SP > 0, triggers MSIC reward event - increases the sum G (5057ms) ✓ liquidateTroves(): when SP is empty, doesn't update G (1722ms) ✓ batchLiquidateTroves(): liquidates a Trove that a) was skipped in a previous liquidation and b) has pending rewards (1912ms)
+    ✓ liquidateTroves(): Liquidating troves with SP deposits correctly impacts their SP deposit and REEF gain (1214ms) ✓ liquidateTroves(): when SP > 0, triggers MSIC reward event - increases the sum G (5057ms) ✓ liquidateTroves(): when SP is empty, doesn't update G (1722ms) ✓ batchLiquidateTroves(): liquidates a Trove that a) was skipped in a previous liquidation and b) has pending rewards (1912ms)